-Geoff Long shared his home with his mother following her discharge from hospital.
-She later moved into a care home where she was happier because she had more company.
+Geoff shared his home with his mother following her discharge from hospital.
+Following several conversations about her care, she moved into a care home where she was happier because she had more company.

 “Following my father’s death nine years before, my mother had maintained an independent lifestyle.
 However, at 90, she had heart problems and was admitted to hospital.
 Upon discharge my wife and I suggested she come to live with us to recuperate.

 Unfortunately her new medication worsened her sense of balance and she had the odd fall so we got her a walking frame.
 However, it eventually became clear she would never be well enough to return to her own home and she’d have to stay with us.
 We had to cater for my mum’s food preferences, do her washing and my wife assisted Mum to shower herself.
 We also needed a stair lift.